SteveGilham/Gendarme/README.md

 * For `AvoidLargeClassesRule`, ignore `FSharpFunc` and `FSharpTypeFunc` valued fields in generated types with `@` in their names; treat them as methods in the type instead.
 * For `AvoidDeepNamespaceHierarchyRule`, ignore F# generated namespaces of the form `<StartupCode$a-b-c-d>.$.NETFramework,Version=...`
 * For `AvoidRepetitiveCastsRule`, ignore F# `is` then `as` of anonymous temporaries (often happens in `match` expressions on sum types)
+* Adapt `UseCorrectCasingRule` to be compatible with `FSharpLint` for F# code (Non-class, non-public, functions should be camel-cased)
+* Add a `RelaxedMarkAllNonSerializableFieldsRule` which ignores F# types with `@` in the name, keeping the full-strength version for cases where serializing a closure is intentional.

 #### Unit test fixing